sitegeist/Sitegeist.Slipstream/README.md

 The slipstream HTTP middleware will modify all responses with an active `X-Slipstream: Enabled` HTTP header.
 This header is added to Neos.Neos:Page and Sitegeist.Monocle:Preview.Page already, so this will work for Neos and Monocle right away.
-For other controllers, you will have to add the header `X-Slipstream: Enabled` manually.
+You will have to add the header `X-Slipstream: Enabled` for other controllers.

 Since the response body is parsed and modified, this adds a minor performance penalty to every request.
 However the package is designed to work together with Flowpack.FullpageCache, which will in turn cache the whole result